Torchwood: Opening sequence

-In lieu of a full-length title sequence, the opening sequence of the show's first two series is composed of a voice-over monologue by Barrowman as Harkness, establishing the show's premise.
-The show's theme tune plays over this monologue and the additional intertitle.
+Episodes of the show's first two series are preceded by a voice-over monologue by Barrowman as Harkness, establishing the show's premise.
+The show's theme tune plays over this monologue and the title sequence.
 The theme was written by Doctor Who composer Murray Gold.

 The opening sequence was re-done specifically for series 2, episode 5 "Adam", adding the titular character to the existing scenes.
 This reflected the in-universe story of Adam psychically inserting himself into the team members' memories as a long-standing member of the team.

 For Children of Earth, a recap of the last episode was played at the beginning of each episode, followed by a title card.
 The theme was not featured in this, instead only featuring over the end credits.

 A new theme arrangement and opening credit sequence was introduced with Series 4 (though a musical motif, or "sting", from the original theme is still audible in numerous scenes).
 Although each episode of Miracle Day has a published individual title, Torchwood: Miracle Day is the only on-screen title used.

 Overview

-The series is set in Cardiff, Wales and follows a rogue covert agency called Torchwood which investigates extraterrestrial incidents on Earth and scavenges alien technology for its own use.
+The series is set in Cardiff, Wales, and follows a rogue covert agency called Torchwood which investigates extraterrestrial incidents on Earth and scavenges alien technology for its own use.
 This Torchwood, led by Captain Jack Harkness, is a small, independent organisation, but began as the Cardiff branch of the larger Torchwood Institute, then-defunct, which began in the Victorian era.
 (Its origins were outlined in the Doctor Who episode "Tooth and Claw", and Harkness's long connection to it is covered in flashback scenes in a Torchwood series 2 episode.)
 As the opening monologue explains, the organisation is separate from the government, outside the police, and beyond the United Nations.
 Their public perception is as merely a 'special ops' group.
 The events of the first series take place sometime after the Doctor Who series two finale, in which the Torchwood Institute's London headquarters was destroyed.
 This format was maintained for the first two series.

 Series three, a miniseries, saw the Cardiff headquarters destroyed and the team temporarily operating as fugitives in England's capital city of London, its membership declining and the organisation thoroughly broken over the course of the serial.
 Series four starts with Torchwood fully disbanded.
 Jack has left Earth after the events of series three, and a pregnant Gwen has retired to be with her family.
 The group is then unofficially reformed, this time operating primarily in the United States, joined by two fugitive CIA agents who have been framed for treason, during Miracle Day.